ndd21/PHYS281/docs/demo-error-checking.md

 that has been raised.
 Preceding this will be a "@(traceback)" showing where the error occurred in the code, often with a line number, and can be nested down through the chain of functions calling the buggy code.
-This chain of functions may be ones that you have defined or functions within a build-in or user installed module.
+This chain of functions may be ones that you have defined or functions within a
+@(built-in) or user installed module.

 These errors are often not that informative for novices (or indeed experts), especially at first glance.
-But looking at the exception type can give hints to the cause of the problem.
+But looking at the exception type can give hints as to the cause of the problem.

 ## Common exceptions